It Won't Be Long (Alison Moyet song): Critical reception

 Upon its release as a single, Chesney Hawkes, guest reviewing for Smash Hits, commented, "This sounds exactly like a Beatles' tune, doesn't it?
 I don't think it'll be a hit.
 I really liked her version of 'Love Letters', but this isn't very good at all."
 Tonia Macari of Aberdeen Evening Express noted, "It sounds like Moyet has spent her last four years polishing up her Dusty impersonations as 'It Won't Be Long' lends a lot to the mood of the white-lipsticked Sixties."

 Pan-European magazine Music & Media commented, "Not exactly what you would expect from her.
 This is not the new 'Ol' Devil Called Love'.
 No easy-listening here, this song is something completely different, with guitars dominating the uptempo song.
 Don't bother with it if you can't discover the hidden charms of the composition.
 It won't be long, it's only a single."
+Stuart Maconie from NME wrote, "This really is pretty fab.
+Very 1991 but not embarrasingly so, The Cocteau Twins, Curve and The Beatles' 'Baby, You're a Rich Man' are tossed into the wok and fried up with a little oil and spices.
+This is the last thing we expected.
+We like surprises."

-In the US, Billboard said, "Why Moyet is not yet a major star in the U.S. remains a mystery – especially given modern pop gems like this one from her overlooked Hoodoo set.
+In the US, Billboard magazine said, "Why Moyet is not yet a major star in the U.S. remains a mystery – especially given modern pop gems like this one from her overlooked Hoodoo set.
 EMF/Jesus Jones-like hip-hop beats are complemented by jangly guitars, a funk-flavored bass line, and Moyet's incomparable vocals.
 Radio programmers, please take note."

 In a review of Hoodoo, Rolling Stone noted the song's "melodic momentum".
 The Greyhound (Loyola University Maryland) described the song as "Beatlesque pop".
 Tom Demalon of AllMusic retrospectively stated, "Moyet hasn't lost her knack for breezy, adult pop, evident on the lilting, melodic 'Wishing You Were Here' and 'It Won't Be Long'."
 Adrian Janes of Penny Black Music noted that the guitar motif of "It Won't Be Long" evokes The Beatles.